Lexicographic shellability of sects

 \section{Abstract}

-In this paper, we show that the Bruhat order on the sects of the symmetric space of type $AIII$ are lexicographically shellable.
-Our proof proceeds from a description of these posets as rook placements in an arbitrary partition shape which allows us to extend an $EL$-labelling of the rook monoid given by Can to an arbitrary sect.
+In this paper, we show that the Bruhat order on any sect of a symmetric variety of type $AIII$ is lexicographically shellable.
+Our proof proceeds from a description of these posets as rook placements in a partition shape which fits in a $p \times q$ rectangle.
+This allows us to extend an EL-labeling of the rook monoid given by Can to an arbitrary sect.
 As a special case, our result implies that the Bruhat order on matrix Schubert varieties is lexicographically shellable.